| Home

 they had different fathers.
 Pollux was a son of the chief Olympian

-two brothers, Pollux and Castor, took part in many adventures (i.e.
+The two brothers, Pollux and Castor, took part in many adventures

-they were involved in the Jason and Argonauts Golden Fleece thing).
+(i.e. they were involved in the Jason and Argonauts Golden Fleece

-Their love for one another was legendary, and they never separated
+thing).
+Their love for one another was legendary, and they never

-from one another.
-At the point of Castor's impending death in battle,
+separated from one another.
+At the point of Castor's impending

 Instead

-to forever alternate between the light and the dark.
-For the rest
+have to forever alternate between the light and the dark.
+For

-of eternity, the brothers would spend one day on Olympus and then
+the rest of eternity, the brothers would spend one day on Olympus

 (Please

-be aware there are several very different versions of the Pollux
+be aware there are several different variants of the Pollux and

 So...